puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `ensure`

-Valid values: `present`, `absent`
+Valid values: 'present', 'absent'.

 Defaults to `true`.
 Specifies whether this application server should exist or not.

 ##### `server`

 The server in the scope for this variable.

-This can be a specific server or `all` to affect all servers
+This can be a specific server or 'all' to affect all servers

-`all` corresponds to the `managesdk.sh` option `-enableServers`
+'all' corresponds to the `managesdk.sh` option `-enableServers`.

 ##### `profile`

 The profile to modify.

-Specify `all` for all profiles. `all` corresponds to the `managesdk.sh` option `-enableProfileAll`
+Specify 'all' for all profiles. 'all' corresponds to the `managesdk.sh` option `-enableProfileAll`.

 A specific profile name can also be provided.
 Example: `PROFILE_APP_001`.
-This corresponds to `managesdk.sh` options `-enableProfile -profileName`
+This corresponds to `managesdk.sh` options `-enableProfile -profileName`.

 ##### `name`

 The name of the resource.
 This is only used for Puppet to identify the resource and has no influence over the commands used to make modifications or query SDK versions.

 ##### `sdkname`

 The name of the SDK to modify.
-Example: `1.7.1_64`
+Example: `1.7.1_64`.

 ##### `instance_base`